6 Tips For Easy Landscaping

 If you follow these 6 tips, your yard can be the envy of the neighborhood for a fraction of the cost.

-Fertilize - Typically, lawns will need a little extra nutrition than what they get just from Mother Nature.
-That's where fertilizer comes into play.
+Typically, lawns will need a little extra nutrition than what they get just from Mother Nature.
+That's where fertilizer comes into play, often in the form of solid pellets that can be applied with a lawn spreader.

-It's no secret, professional landscapers use fertilizers to make grass healthier and more lush.
+It's no secret, professional landscapers use fertilizers to make grass healthier and lusher.
 Nitrogen is the most important nutrient for grass because it helps it grow faster and be greener.

 We always recommend using an organic fertilizer because it won't put any harmful chemicals around your house.
 This is especially imperative if you compost items from around your lawn.